falmatawako/falmatawako/README.md

 <a name="about-me"></a>
 ## About Me

 Hello, I'm Falmata Wako, currently pursuing a BSBA with a double major in Business Information & Analytics and Finance at the University of Denver – Daniels College of Business.
 Expected to graduate in June 2024.
-You can reach out to me at wakofalmata@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/falmatawako/).
+You can reach out to me at my email listed on my resume or connect on [LinkedIn](https://www.linkedin.com/in/falmatawako/).

 ### Education
 **University of Denver – Daniels College of Business**